yutendo0714/GP-ResLC/docs/research_priority.md

 2. Treat q-aware rho-target and safe-weighted stage-mean continuations as rejected diagnostics unless they beat the Safe-RDO lead on a larger real-codec set.
+3. Keep selective no-side residual synthesis as the safest generator-recovery branch.
+It is still small, but it is the only recent branch that improves all Kodak8 metrics over the same SafeRDO anchor.
+Omitted-aware synthesis should train on the same omitted-cell distribution used by the real codec;
+   rho-threshold training and counted send-mask evaluation must not be mixed.
+4. Keep zero-distortion entropy improvements active where validated, but do not use them as the main GP-ResLC claim.
+OpenImages-trained static/auto `z_hat` entropy coding is now validated with real serialized bpp on Kodak24, DIV2K validation, and full CLIC2020 test 428.
+It is a useful codec cleanup, but it is not specific to residual/generator-recovery coding and could also be applied to the baseline.
+Therefore:
+   - Main paper-facing comparisons should prioritize fixed-z or z-excluded BD-rate.
+   - z-entropy results may be reported as an auxiliary full-codec package.
+   - The z-included conservative package reaches about `-5%` to `-10%` BD-rate on several metrics, but this should not be presented as the intrinsic GP-ResLC method gain.
+   - The z-excluded selective synthesis audit is much smaller: CLIC2020 test `+0.18%` DISTS / `-0.65%` LPIPS / `-0.17%` FID, DIV2K validation
+     `-0.52%` DISTS / `-0.72%` LPIPS / `-0.47%` FID, and Kodak24 `-0.16%`
+     DISTS / `-0.74%` LPIPS / `-0.61%` FID versus the same fixed-z SafeRDO
+     anchor.
+This confirms that large future gains must come from `y`/ residual/control coding, not from `z_hat` entropy cleanup.
+   Do not use the discarded old DIV2K fixed-anchor comparison.
+5. Implement zero-distortion entropy improvements that are currently exposed by the codec, especially replacing fixed-width `z_hat` index coding with a decoder-consistent entropy-coded representation when the side overhead is favorable.
+6. Reject coarse stage-3 send-control as currently implemented.
+Counted send-mask experiments with latent-MSE and image-MSE-gradient teachers saved bpp but worsened DISTS/FID.
+They should be treated as negative evidence, not as the lead.
+7. Evaluate the active match-send omitted-recovery branch.
+It should be promoted only if it closes the DISTS/FID gap of plain stage-3 send-control under real serialized bpp.
-3. Implement stage-aware residual-variable coding inside the GLC four-part prior.
+8. Implement stage-aware residual-variable coding inside the GLC four-part prior.
-4. Implement or integrate a serious learned residual entropy model for that residual stream.
+9. Implement or integrate a serious learned residual entropy model for that residual stream.
-5. Build safe-coarsening / residual-RDO teacher signals to supervise allocation and prevent the method from becoming blind quantization-width tuning.
+10. Build safe-coarsening / residual-RDO teacher signals to supervise allocation and prevent the method from becoming blind quantization-width tuning.
-6. If zero-side allocation saturates, reintroduce a tiny counted control stream with learned entropy coding.
+11. If zero-side allocation saturates, reintroduce a tiny counted control stream with learned entropy coding.
-7. Add semantic/DINO/edge guards only after the core residual mechanism shows real-codec rate gain.
+12. Add semantic/DINO/edge guards only after the core residual mechanism shows real-codec rate gain.
-8. Run ablations after a branch has real-codec promise.
+13. Run ablations after a branch has real-codec promise.

 ## One-Sentence Research North Star